Sanefoxx/amservice/README.md

-# amservice
+# sample microservices
-customer microservice with fraud v1.7
+microservice project in a stack with k8s, rabbitmq, zipkin, sleuth.